hashicorp/go-plugin/docs/extensive-go-plugin-tutorial.md

 Nothing fancy about this one...

-Now comes the interesting part:
+The interesting part is this:

 ~~~go
 	// Request the plugin